divyadhimaan/system-design-playground/design-problems/video-streaming-service/main.md

 - **Abstraction via pipelines**: Use configurable processing pipelines where tasks are defined dynamically.
 - **DAG-based execution**: Tasks are modeled as a Directed Acyclic Graph (DAG) to allow sequential and parallel execution, improving scalability and throughput.

-Following is a DAG fir video transcoding pipeline:
+Following is a DAG for video transcoding pipeline:

 ![DAG-pipeline](../../images/youtube/DAG-pipeline.png)

 ## FAQs